celo-org/docs/blog/02-17-2023-cryptography-in-blockchain-an-overview-of-hash-functions-and-digital-signatures/cryptography-in-blockchain-an-overview-of-hash-functions-and-digital-signatures.md

 ![header](../../src/data-tutorials/showcase/intermediate/cryptography-in-blockchain-an-overview-of-hash-functions-and-digital-signatures.png)

-# Cryptography in Blockchain: An Overview of Hash Functions and Digital Signatures

 ## Introduction

 Cryptography plays a critical role in ensuring the security and privacy of data in the blockchain, the Distributed Ledger Technology (DLT) that has gained widespread adoption in recent years.
 This article overviews three critical cryptographic concepts essential to understanding how the blockchain works: hash functions, digital signatures, and zero-knowledge proofs.